 - 3 Mount the RSU tape on the tape drive as virtual device 181.
 You must use 181.
-If you have a CORrective service envelope (SERVLINK) file make sure that is it available on the A-disk or any minidisk or SFS directory accessed as C. - 4 Receive the documentation:
+If you have the RSU in a service envelope (SERVLINK) file make sure that is it available on the A-disk or any minidisk or SFS directory accessed as C. - 4 Receive the documentation:

 Receive the documentation on the tape for the RSU.
-This step will also load the cumulative Apply Status Table (5VMPTK30 SRVAPPS) which identifies all preapplied service.
+This step will also load the cumulative Apply Status Table (5VMPTK40 SRVAPPS) which identifies all preapplied service.
 These files are loaded to the 51D disk.